- Attendance at morning & afternoon registration will be taken in form rooms. See the ‘Punctuality’ procedure for lateness.

 This is not simply in terms of academic study and having a clear vision of their targets.
 It is also an acknowledgement of their rights and responsibilities as sixth formers and sharing community values.

-The Target Minimum Grades are the lowest expected grades students should be aiming for, relative to their incoming GCSE scores.
-The TMGs also reflect the fact that the students are continuing their studies in a high achieving environment and therefore they should be able to reach their full potential.
+The Minimum Target Grades are the lowest expected grades students should be aiming for, relative to their incoming GCSE scores.
+The MTGs also reflect the fact that the students are continuing their studies in a high achieving environment and therefore they should be able to reach their full potential.

 Targets are challenging but student progress will be closely monitored.